qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    #.
 Choose a field in the :guilabel:`Field Type` combobox.
 Values of this
       field are hence used to rotate each feature's symbol accordingly.

-   .. note:: **Ensure to assign the same field to all the symbol layers**
+   .. note:: **Make sure that the same field is assigned to all the symbol layers**

     Setting the data-defined rotation field at the topmost level of the symbol tree automatically propagates it to all the symbol layers, a prerequisite to